 Before we dive deeper into the differences and challenges of BPD and NPD, it helps to understand what borderline personality disorder looks like on its own.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM) outlines nine common symptoms that define BPD.

-If a person consistently shows five or more of these nine symptoms, they meet the criteria for a BPD diagnosis.
+If an individual consistently shows five or more of these nine symptoms, they meet the criteria for a BPD diagnosis.

 - Intense fear of abandonment, whether real or imagined